-Your Power and Heart Rate Training Zones are essential for you as an athlete to ensure that you're truly making your hard days hard and your easy days easy.
+Your Training Zones are essential for you as an athlete to ensure that you are truly making your hard days hard and your easy days easy.
 Establishing your zones will increase the efficacy of your training and prescribed workouts so that you are training at the right intensity levels for maximum results.

-Establishing your training zones using your Functional Threshold Power (FTP) and Lactate Threshold Heart Rate (LTHR), will give guidance to your training and a clearer understanding of the workloads that are given to you.
-Your FTP along with other Critical Power (CP) outputs will be what all of your zones are based off of by using a percentage of them to create each individual zone.
+Establishing your training zones using your Functional Threshold Power (FTP) and Lactate Threshold Heart Rate (LTHR), will HELP give guidance to your training and a clearer understanding of the workloads that are given to you.
+Your FTP along with other Critical Power (CP) outputs will be what your zones are based off of by using a percentage of them to create each individual zone.
 To learn more and how to test for your Functional Threshold Power (FTP) and Lactate Threshold Heart Rate (LTHR), click here.

-With Heart Rate Based zones for running & cycling we break it down into 5 zones.
-This is because HR has a lag and when training calls for efforts in your Vo2 Max, Anaerobic or Neuro zones, your heart rate will take a few minutes to climb into the zone but your intensity and feel for the effort (RPE) can start as soon as the set began.
+With heart rate based zones for running & cycling we break it down into 5 zones.
+This is because HR has a lag and when training calls for efforts in your Vo2 max, anaerobic or neuro zones, your heart rate will take some time to climb into the zone but your intensity and feel for the effort (RPE) can start as soon as the set begins.
 This is why we rely on RPE to ensure the athlete is at the right intensity and why Zone 5 is called "Vo2 Max & Beyond".
 RPE takes a bit of practice to dial in and is heavily influenced (just as the others are) by overall stress levels, recovery, nutrition, quality of sleep, motivation, etc.

 About Your Training Zones